Need some Thanksgiving side dish recipes?

 - Traditional Thanksgiving Turkey Stuffing – this one can be made ahead and ready to stuff the turkey with the next day or just bake in a buttered dish.
 Notice the new picture! ***This post also has info on cooking a turkey and other Thanksgiving meal prep info.

-- Here is the BEST Cranberry Gelatin recipe, or here's a Fermented Cranberry Relish – this is so good that even those who aren't huge cranberry fans will love it.
-Also can be made-ahead.
+- Here is the BEST Cranberry Gelatin recipe, it's my favorite of ALL the Thanksgiving side dish recipes, oh how I love this stuff.
+Or here's a Fermented Cranberry Relish – this is so good that even those who aren't huge cranberry fans will love it.
+It also can be made-ahead.

-- Here's how to make gravy: Remove the meat (cover with foil to keep it hot) and pour the juices into a frying pan on the stove.
-Bring to a slow boil.
-In the meantime mix together 3/4 cup flour with enough water to make it a little bit thick, but still pretty easy to whisk.
-Start adding a little of the meat juices, a ladle-full at a time (about 1/3 cup or so, doesn't have to be exact) and keep whisking.
+- Here's how to make gravy: No list of Thanksgiving side dish recipes is complete without mentioning gravy, a must-have on your holiday table.
+Remove the bird (cover with foil to keep it hot or get someone else working on carving it, covering the serving plate as you go to keep it hot) and pour the juices from the bottom of the pan into a separate frying pan on the stove.
+You could also use your big electric frying pan like mine if you're lucky enough have one!
+Bring the juices to a slow boil.
+In the meantime in a separate glass bowl, mix together 3/4 cup flour with 1/2 teaspoon sea salt, then add enough water to make it a little bit thick, but still pretty easy to whisk.
+(Apparently adding the salt to the flour like that first helps prevent lumps.)
+Start adding a little of the meat juices, a ladle-full at a time (about 1/3 cup or so, it doesn't have to be exact) and keep whisking.
 Do this with 3-4 ladles full of juices or so, then take this mixture and pour the whole thing into the pan with the rest of the meat juices, and keep whisking.
-(Doing it this way warms up the flour mixture and prevents lumps when you pour the whole thing into the pan with the juices.)
-Start taste-testing as you add herbs and sea salt and pepper until it's dreamy.
-Some use arrowroot flour or organic cornstarch, but I haven't experimented with that as much yet.
+(Doing it this way warms up the flour mixture and prevents lumps when you pour the whole thing into the pan with the juices, it's called tempering.)
+Start taste-testing as you add sea salt and pepper until it tastes yummy.
+I like it just like that, but some will also add in herbs or seasonings like parsley, onion powder or garlic powder, but just add a little at a time and taste-test.
+(Some use arrowroot flour or organic cornstarch for gluten-free options, but I haven't experimented with those much.)

 - Homemade applesauce is a nice side dish with turkey.